syvsto/ts-snowpack-template/README.md

 and set up for use with `snowpack`.
 Additionally, `babel` is included to flexibly transpile the TypeScript into Javascript.

 `npx serve` can be used to serve the files.
+Refresh on file changes can be enabled by adding the `live.js` library into the `lib/` folder and uncommenting the import line in `index.html`.

 ## Commands